What is arc flash?

 What causes an arc flash?

-What causes an arc flash can be broken into two groups.
 First are objects which are foreign to the electrical system that get too close to exposed energized conductors and initiate a short circuit.
 The second is when the equipment itself either malfunctions, is misused or is installed incorrectly.

 Some examples of what causes an arc flash are: